 During the application process, you will be asked a number of questions about yourself, such as whether you smoke, are you an early or late riser, etc. We use these profile questions to help match students who don’t have roommates requests with students with similar characteristics so it is important that you answer these questions honestly.

 We will email you the name and contact information of your roommate before you move in.
-Once you receive this email, you can contact your roommate and get to know him or her better.
-Please refer to the Residence Life section of the website for some sample questions you can ask your roommate in order to get to know him or her better.
+Once you receive this email, you can contact your roommate and get to know them better.
+Please refer to the Important documents section of the website for some sample questions you can ask your roommate in order to get to know him or her better.

 Mom/Dad: If you are reading this, it means that you aren’t supposed to fill out your son or daughter’s application.
 Although we are sure that your son or daughter doesn’t smoke or drink, goes to bed early, gets up early, makes his or her bed every morning and cleans the bathroom at least weekly, we ask that you let your son or daughter answer the questions.